Rapid Drug Detox can help detox you from Dihydrocodeine.

-Dihydrocodeine can be habit formning as tolerance to the drug is built up.
+Dihydrocodeine can be habit forming as tolerance to the drug is built up.
 Symptoms of addiction and overdose can include: dry mouth, itching, drowsiness, constipation, nausea, vomiting, flushing, giddiness, hyperactivity and orthostatic hypotension.

 LAAM Withdrawal Symptoms

 The withdrawal symptoms associated with Dihydrocodeine addiction are usually experienced shortly before the time of the next scheduled dose, sometimes within as early as a few hours (usually between 6-12 hours) after the last administration.
-Symtoms sometimes include: body ache, muscle aches, back ache, leg kicking, diarrhea, runny nose, watery eyes, sneezing, sweating, goose bump cool, pale and clammy skin, yawning, vomitting, irritability, anxiety, chills, shivering or trembling, abdominal cramps, weakness, increased blood pressure, convulsions, dehydration, insomnia and thoughts of suicide.
+Symptoms sometimes include: body ache, muscle aches, back ache, leg kicking, diarrhea, runny nose, watery eyes, sneezing, sweating, goose bumps, cool, pale and clammy skin, yawning, vomiting, irritability, anxiety, chills, shivering or trembling, abdominal cramps, weakness, increased blood pressure, convulsions, dehydration, insomnia and thoughts of suicide.

 Rapid Anesthesia Dihydrocodeine Detox

-The patient's vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
+The patient’s vital signs and overall physical and mental reactions to these medications are closely monitored during the detox procedure.
 In the days that follow, the patient often sleeps more than usual.
-Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® has been shown to be significantly more effective than other courses of Dihydrocodeine addiction treatment.
+Administered by professionals as part of a long-term drug-addiction recovery strategy, The RDD Method® is significantly more effective than other courses of Dihydrocodeine addiction treatment.

 Dihydrocodeine Addiction FAQs

 - How do I know if I am addicted to Dihydrocodeine?